Everyone involved in The Meaning of Catholic adheres to this confession.

 - Sententia Probabilis – probable teaching – a teaching that is well founded on good authority yet is open to question.
 Pious beliefs and tolerated opinions also fall under this note and have the lowest degree of certainty.

-Thus we may see that in actual fact, Notes 1-4 are essentials to the faith, while 5 is technically “doubtful” (in the sense mentioned above) but only with good reason, whereas 6 is entirely doubtful matter, provided piety is observed.
-Thus no man can call himself Catholic and deny anything above Communis, and can only question Communis with good reason.
+Thus we may see that in actual fact, Notes 1-4 are essentials to the faith, while 5 is technically “doubtful” (in the sense mentioned above) but only with grave cause, whereas 6 is entirely doubtful matter, provided piety is observed.
+Thus no man can call himself Catholic and deny anything above Communis, and can only question Communis with grave cause.
 A Sententia Probabilis alone is completely open for discussion.

 Let us apply this further to current controversies.
 So, for example, Lumen Gentium explicitly states that the documents of Vatican II are not binding unless explicitly stated, indicating that unless they are quoting prior teachings, the documents must be held to be Sententia Probabilis or Communis.
 Whereas Ordinatio Sacerdotalis spoke of the male-only sacramental ordination as binding on all Catholics “This Sententia must be held definitively by all the faithful of the Church.”
 The former teachings have some room for discussion, whereas the latter is completely closed (including any notion of a female, sacramental deaconate).